Angelo State University (Psych and Sociology)

 Reading is not only a necessity in school, but for life!

 In a one-on-one learning environment, a struggling reader benefits from tailored instruction that responds to his/her individual needs.
 Using a multi-sensory and integrated approach, I address the essential components required to develop reading fluency.

-For six years I've had the opportunity to work with special needs populations.
+For over a decade, I've had the opportunity to work with special needs populations.
 My philosophy is person-centered and I've attended numerous trainings designed to help clients discover and achieve on their own terms.
 I've had the pleasure of working with a wide variety of clients with various diagnoses: MR/DD, ASD, CP, and Down's Syndrome.

 Spelling ability comes naturally to some.
 For others, spelling is a frustrating task with little rhyme or reason.
 My approach to spelling involves an analysis of decoding and word imagery reinforced through repetitive review.
 In order to stabilize the spelling process, it's important to rely upon reading rules, when applicable.
 However, since so many words fail to follow common reading rules, attention to the word's orthographic pattern also becomes important.
 Experiencing spelling words on a multisensory level gives a student multiple opportunities for word acquisition.

 Using cognitive strategies, I've been successful in helping students organize and prioritize their study needs.
 Using a 'learning partnership' approach, I encourage students to take ownership of their learning and seek out resources as needed.
 My study skills sessions include: drills for writing down homework assignments, using school databases, using an agenda/planner, time-management discussions and effective use of materials for successful test-taking.